 Our plan does not pay for the kinds of drugs described in this section.
 These are called excluded drugs.
 If you get a prescription for an excluded drug, you may need to pay for it yourself.
 If you think we should pay for an excluded drug because of your case, you can make an appeal.
+(To learn how to file an appeal.
 Refer to Chapter 9 of your Member Handbook for more information about appeals.